Please Enable JavaScript in your Browser to Visit this Site.

 Unrefined oils are the most sought for carrier oils.
 There is minimal processing involved which ensures a higher quality oil rich in nutrients.
 Unrefined gives the true color and flavor of the oil as well as the aroma.

-Some oils that are unrefined carry a strong color or smell (ex.: Avocado, Neem) and overpowers other ingredients including essential oils when blended.
+Some oils that are unrefined carry a strong color or smell (ex.: Avocado, Neem) and overpower other ingredients including essential oils when blended.
 Some don’t care for the strong aroma.
 Unrefined Shea butter has a very distinctive aroma that some people like and some don’t care for.
-It’s unique to the individual, as is essential oils.
+It’s unique to the individual, as are essential oils.

 Because of the further processing that refined oils go through, there are fewer active compounds in the oil than unrefined oils.
 The further processing removes and damages some therapeutic compounds.
 I’ve found that refined oils are often less expensive, and they have a longer shelf life.

 “While the chemical composition of vegetable butters and oils has been studied in detail, there is limited knowledge about their mechanisms of action after application on the skin.
-To understand their dermal effects better, 27 clinical studies evaluating 17 vegetable oils (almond, argan, avocado, borage, coconut, evening primrose, kukui, marula, mustard, neem, olive, rapeseed, sacha inchi, safflower, shea butter, soybean and sunflower oils) were reviewed in this research.
+To understand their dermal effects better, 27 clinical studies evaluating 17 vegetable oils including almond, argan, avocado, borage, coconut, evening primrose, kukui, marula, mustard, neem, olive, grapeseed, safflower, shea butter, soybean and sunflower oils were reviewed in this research.
 The reviewed studies focused on non-affected skin, infant skin, psoriasis, xerosis, UVB-induced erythema, atopic dermatitis, molluscum contagiosum, tungiasis, scars, striae and striae gravidarum.
 We conclude that in inflammation-affected skin, vegetable oils with a high content of oleic acid, together with the lack of or a low linoleic acid content, may cause additional structural damage of the stratum corneum, while oils high in linoleic acid and saturated fatty acids may express positive effects.
 Non-affected skin, in contrast, may not react negatively to oils high in oleic acid.
-However, the frequency and duration of an oil's use must be considered an important factor that may accelerate or enhance the negative effects on the skin's structural integrity.“ (26)
+However, the frequency and duration of an oil's use must be considered an important factor that may accelerate or enhance the negative effects on the skin's structural integrity. “ (26)

 When using essential oils in my products, I want the aroma of the oils to be dominant.
 In this case, it is best to use refined carrier oils as the aroma is less dominant.